Kurento/kurento/README.md

 This platform has several APIs and components which provide solutions to the requirements of multimedia content application developers.
 These include:

   * Kurento Media Server (KMS).
 A full featured media server providing the capability to create and manage dynamic multimedia pipelines.
-* Kurento Media Framework (KMF).
-A Java server-side API providing the required abstractions for creating applications that manage multimedia content, calls and conferences involving audio, video and data information.
-* Kurento Web SDK (KWS).
-A client-side HTML5 and Javascript SDK for accessing KMF capabilities
-* Kurento Android SDK (KAS).
-A Java and native SDK allowing easy integration of KMF into any kind of Android application.
+  * Kurento Clients.
+Libraries to create applications with media capabilities.
+Kurento provides libraries for Java, browser JavaScript, and Node.js.

 Downloads
 ---------